 Noose found in stall of Bubba Wallace at Alabama NASCAR race

-TALLADEGA, Ala.
-(AP) - A noose was found in the garage stall of Black driver Bubba Wallace at the NASCAR race in Alabama on Sunday, less than two weeks after he successfully pushed the auto racing series to ban the Confederate flag at its tracks and facilities.
+A noose was found in the garage stall of Black driver Bubba Wallace at the NASCAR race in Alabama on Sunday, less than two weeks after he successfully pushed the stock car racing series to ban the Confederate flag at its tracks and facilities.

-NASCAR announced the discovery late Sunday and said it had launched an immediate investigation.
-It said it will do everything possible to find who was responsible and "eliminate them from the sport."
+NASCAR said it had launched an immediate investigation and will do everything possible to find out who was responsible and "eliminate them from the sport."

 "We are angry and outraged, and cannot state strongly enough how seriously we take this heinous act," the series said in a statement.
 "As we have stated unequivocally, there is no place for racism in NASCAR, and this act only strengthens our resolve to make the sport open and welcoming to all."